Mentoring Entrepreneurs: 5 Types Of Mentors For Entrepreneurial SuccessBusiness transformation

 For example, when a robot company Sphero launched its products, the robots supposedly lacked character.
 Their mentor Bob Iger, the then CEO of Disney, told them that people identified with characters, not technology.

-Sphero learned to create an identity for their robots and leveraged Iger’s expertise in storytelling.
+Sphero learned to create an identity for their robots and leveraged Iger's expertise in storytelling.
 Their relaunch was a hit among customers and catapulted the company higher.
-This resulted in a partnership with Disney to commercialize BB-8, a Star Wars droid.
+It resulted in a partnership with Disney to commercialize BB-8, a Star Wars droid.

 The Sales Expert